 The engagement glow is real, and you deserve to bask in it.
 Share the news with family and close friends, post that ring photo if you want to, and take a moment to simply enjoy being engaged.
 But within two weeks, it is time to start making foundational decisions that will shape your entire wedding planning experience.

-In Filipino culture, the engagement announcement follows a specific hierarchy.
+In Australian culture, the engagement announcement follows a specific hierarchy.
 Parents should hear the news first, ideally in person.
 Extended family comes next, followed by close friends and then social media.
 If you and your partner come from different provinces or regions, consider making separate family visits to share the news respectfully.
-This is also the time to begin informal discussions about the pamamanhikan, the formal meeting between both families that traditionally precedes wedding planning.
+This is also the time to begin informal discussions about the engagement party, the formal meeting between both families that traditionally precedes wedding planning.

-Many newly engaged Filipino couples also visit their parish church early to inquire about available dates and requirements for a Catholic ceremony.
-Churches in popular wedding parishes like San Agustin in Manila, Sto.
-Domingo in Quezon City, and the Cebu Metropolitan Cathedral book up quickly, so an early inquiry can save months of frustration later.
+Many newly engaged Australian couples also visit their parish church early to inquire about available dates and requirements for a Catholic ceremony.
+Churches in popular wedding parishes like St Andrew's Cathedral in Sydney, St Mary's Cathedral in Sydney, and the St Patrick's Cathedral Melbourne book up quickly, so an early inquiry can save months of frustration later.

 Setting Your Budget and Target Date

 Before you book a single vendor, sit down together and have an honest conversation about budget.
-In the Philippines, wedding costs vary dramatically.
-A modest celebration for 100 guests might cost PHP 300,000 to PHP 500,000, while a premium wedding for 200 or more guests in a Metro Manila hotel can easily exceed PHP 1.5 million.
-Factor in contributions from both families, which remain common in Filipino wedding culture, and set a realistic total budget with a 10 to 15 percent contingency buffer.
+In Australia, wedding costs vary dramatically.
+A modest celebration for 100 guests might cost AUD 20,000 to AUD 40,000, while a premium wedding for 200 or more guests in a Sydney hotel can easily exceed AUD 80,000.
+Factor in contributions from both families, which remain common in Australian wedding culture, and set a realistic total budget with a 10 to 15 percent contingency buffer.

 Eight to Ten Months Out: Lock In the Big Three